Baboolal Mewra: Political career

 In 2024 Indian general election, Mewraji played crucial role in mobilizing the rural votes in Chambal region and was involved in strengthening the party.
 He campaigned for the BJP Candidates namely Jyotiraditya Scindia from Guna Lok Sabha constituency and Shivmangal Singh Tomar from Morena Lok Sabha constituency.
 He was also part of Vijay Sankalp Rally held in Morena in the presence of Prime minister Narendra Modi.

-In July 2024, Mewraji demanded a BJP ticket for the By-election at Vijaypur, Madhya Pradesh Assembly constituency, asserting his long association with the party since the Jan Sangh era.

-In 2025, Mewraji was appointed as the State Executive Member and Chambal Division In-Charge of the Loktantra Senani Sangh, Madhya Pradesh.
-The announcement was made by the National President and former MP Shri Kailash Soni, along with State President Shri Tapan Bhoumik.
-He remains actively engaged to strengthen the Bharatiya Janata Party in Madhya Pradesh, specifically in the Chambal region.